dcsil/lexislabs/product_research/use_cases.md

   <em>Figure 3: Convobot UI sketch</em>
 </p>

+### MVP

+This use case will not be addressed as part of the MVP.

 ## 4. Progress dashboard

 ### User interaction

 A visually appealing dashboard presents statistics about the user's current pronunciation proficiency and their usage of the app.
 This can include graphs showing historical assessment scores, comparisons to standardized language learning guidelines, and summaries about areas in need of improvement.

+There will also be a "continue where you left off" button to jump to where the user stopped in their previous session.

 ### Technical implementation

 The backend requests the necessary user data from the DB, and generates a data structure that contains all the statistics to be displayed.
 The frontend parses the data structure to populate graphical elements.
 The frontend should cache the report to reduce demand on BE resources if the user frequently opens the dashboard page.

+Considering that the history of activities is stored, the most recent of those can be queried to determine where to jump to when "continue where you left off" is pressed, and this can also be cached by the frontend.

 ### UI sketch